JohnnyBazooka89/StSModTheBlackbeard/README.md

 Starting Deck:
 ![Starting Deck](screenshots/StartingDeck.jpg)

+Additionally, this mod includes 5 the Blackbeard-specific achievements.

 List of all cards, relics and potions can be found [here](http://www.theblackbeardmod.com).
 (Exported using [Slay the Spire exporter](https://github.com/twanvl/sts-exporter).)

 ## Installation ##